JohnCoene/javascript-for-r/_book/4-11-shiny-first-look.md

 It would indeed be strange if when one of two concurrent users enters text in a box and that is reflected on the other user's screen.

-This is good to know because \index{WebSocket} are in fact often use for precisely that effect.
+This is good to know because WebSocket\index{WebSocket} are in fact often use for precisely that effect.
 For instance, in a chat application where someone posting a message to a group chat is sent to the server which then, via the WebSocket, _broadcasts_ the message to all other users in the group chat.

-\index{Shiny} does not allow this, users are isolated from one another.
+Shiny\index{Shiny} does not allow this, users are isolated from one another.

 ## Alerts, an example {#shiny-intro-example}